 Program Approval and Implementation

-Once the proposal materials have been submitted and reviewed by the Associate Director of Education Abroad, the Vice Provost for Global Programs will consult with Director of Education Abroad concerning the merits of the proposal.
+Once the proposal materials have been submitted and reviewed by the director of Education Abroad, the Vice Provost for Global Programs will consult with the Director of Education Abroad concerning the merits of the proposal.
 If approved, the faculty proposer will be notified in writing, and a plan to implement the new program will commence thereafter.